 The consumer sales and service tax is based on monetary consideration which is the actual cost to the purchaser of tangible personal property or the purchase of a service.
 The seller of the goods or services is required to collect the tax from their purchasers and remit the tax to the State Tax Department.

 The state-wide sales tax rate on most purchases is 6 percent.
 There are currently no municipal sales taxes in West Virginia.

 The use tax is a companion tax to the consumers sales and service tax and is based on the purchase price of tangible personal property or taxable services.
 This tax is required to be paid by individuals or businesses directly to the State Tax Department on tangible personal property or services purchased for which the West Virginia sales tax has not been paid.
 The state-wide use tax rate is 6 percent.

-West Virginia's sales and use tax on food and food ingredients is being phased out.
-Effective Jan.
-1, 2012, the tax rate was reduced from 3 percent to 2 percent.
-This rate reduction, notes the West Virginia State Tax Department, does not apply to food sold in a heated state, prepared food or food sold with eating utensils provided by the seller.
+West Virginia's sales and use tax on food and food ingredients was eliminated on July 1, 2013.
+However, food sold in a heated state, prepared food or food sold with eating utensils provided by the seller is still taxed.

 West Virginia's general consumer sales and service tax rate of 6 percent applies to the food items purchased at vending machines, as well as all soft drinks.

 Details on West Virginia's sales tax system, including a list of exemptions, can be found on the Tax Department's website.

 West Virginia counties administer and collect property taxes.
 West Virginia real and personal property tax records are managed by the County Assessor in each county.
 Municipalities may levy license and gross receipts taxes on businesses located within the city limits and a hotel occupancy tax on lodging places in the city.